hollaex/hollaex-node-lib/README.md

 - `trades`
 - `order` (Only available with authentication.
 Receive order updates)
 - `wallet` (Only available with authentication.
 Receive balance updates)
+- `deposit` (Only available with authentication.
+Receive deposit notifications)
+- `withdrawal` (Only available with authentication.
+Receive withdrawal notifications)

 For public channels (`orderbook`, `trade`), you can subscribe to specific symbols as follows:
 `orderbook:xht-usdt`, `trade:xht-usdt`.
 Not passing a symbol will subscribe to all symbols.